Created Actionable Enterprise Architecture Program that transformed EA at DOI

 - Mapping the Systems, Investments, Security Boundaries to the References Models, Privacy, CPIC, and Security Metadata to support analysis, reporting, and legal responses

-- Developed and revised a Methodology for Business Transformation that aligned executive goals, project planning, EA analysis and work products concepts, leveraged EA repository, and integrated with annual budget formulation and CPIC cycles.
+- Developed and revised a Methodology for Business Transformation.
+This methodology aligned executive goals, project planning, EA analysis and work products concepts.
+It also EA repository and integrated with annual budget formulation and CPIC cycles.

 - Executed over 13 Segment based blueprints using MBT including Financial, HR, Law Enforcement, Recreation, Wildland Fire Management, Indian Trust and more.